Search

 1. Fry or roast the green beans:

-• Alternatively, you can coat the green beans with cooking oil and roast them in the oven at 400°F (204°C) for about 15 minutes.
+• Alternative: Toss green beans in cooking oil and roast at 400°F (204°C) for 15 minutes until blistered and slightly dehydrated.

 2. Infuse the oil:

-• In a wok over low heat, add the extra light olive oil, red Sichuan peppercorns, and green Sichuan peppercorns.
+• In a wok over low heat, add 1 tablespoon extra light olive oil, red Sichuan peppercorns, and green Sichuan peppercorns.

-• Stir-fry for about 1 minute until aromatic.
-Remove the peppercorns and set the infused oil aside.
+• Stir-fry for 1 minute until fragrant, then remove the peppercorns and reserve the infused oil.

 3. Cook the pork and aromatics:

-• Return the infused oil to the wok and increase the heat to high.
+• Return the infused oil to the wok and raise heat to high.

-• Add the ground pork and stir-fry until fully cooked through.
+• Add ground pork and stir-fry until cooked through.

-• Add the preserved mustard greens, dried red chili peppers, and garlic.
-Stir-fry for 1 minute until fragrant.
+• Add preserved mustard greens, dried red chili peppers, and smashed garlic.
+Stir-fry for 1 minute until aromatic.

-• Stir in the Pixian broad bean paste and cook for another minute.
+• Add Pixian broad bean paste and cook for another minute, stirring constantly.

 4. Combine and finish:

-• Return the cooked green beans to the wok and drizzle in the soy sauce.
+• Return the cooked green beans to the wok.

-• Stir-fry everything together until evenly coated and heated through.
+• Drizzle in soy sauce and stir-fry everything together until evenly coated and heated through.

 • Serve hot and enjoy!